KhronosGroup/glTF/schema/README.md

 ## Angles

-glTF uses radians uses degrees for angles to match GLSL and most math libraries.
+glTF uses radians for angles to match GLSL and most math libraries.

 ## `name` Properties